NoCR/NoCR/README.md

 ## Existing implementation :

 * karacos-cr-redis - Content Repository with persistence in a Redis key/value store
-* karacos-cr-mongo - Same as above, but using MongoDB Document Database
+* [karacos-nuq-mongo](https://github.com/karacos/karacos-nuq-mongodb) - Same as above, but using MongoDB Document Database

 ## Basic usage